-Test statuses PASS, WARN, START and SKIP are considered as successful builds.
-The ABORT, ERROR, FAIL, ALERT, RUNNING, NOSTATUS and INTERRUPTED are considered as failed ones.
+Test statuses PASS, WARN and SKIP are considered successful.
+The ERROR, FAIL and INTERRUPTED signal failures.

 TAP

 TAP tests are pretty much like Simple tests in the sense that they are programs (either binaries or scripts) that will executed.
 The difference is that the test result will be decided based on the produced output, that should be in Test Anything Protocol format.